-Best WordPress accessibility plugin for: Companies that need a robust plugin to make accessibility a key feature of their website and business.
+The best WordPress Accessibility Plugin for: Businesses that need a robust Plugin to make accessibility a key feature of their website and business.

 Price: WordPress Accessibility Helper is free to download.
-You can purchase the Pro version for $80, which allows you to install the plugin on one site and get three months of support.
+You can purchase the Pro version for $80, which allows you to install the Plugin on a website and get three months of support.

 WP ADA Compliance Check Basic

-WP ADA Compliance Check Basic will check your website for web accessibility issues and give you a detailed report.
-The evaluation is based on the Section 508 and WCAG 2.1 LEVEL A/AA Web Accessibility Standards.
+WP ADA Compliance Check Basic checks your website for web accessibility issues and provides you with a detailed report about it.
+The assessment is based on the Web Accessibility Standards Section 508 and WCAG 2.1 LEVEL A/AA.